jthack/hydeout/_posts/2023-02-21-hacking-with-chatgpt.md

 This is what I was mentioning in the Ideal Tasks section.
 If you've got code that isn't working, is doing something weird, or is throwing an error.
 You can paste the relevant code into ChatGPT and have it help your find the problem (or just fix it for you!).

-**Example prompt:**
+Example prompt:

 ```
 Below is my code.
 I'm getting error "EXAMPLE ERROR".
 Explain the problem, fix my code, and put the output in a code block
 ```

-### In conclusion
+### Now do it!

 Hopefully I've given you some good ideas on how to use ChatGPT for security engineering and hacking.
-It's been a really good asset for me.
+It's been an asset for me.
 Also, I'm sure other AI tools will pop up.
 This isn't unique to ChatGPT, it would probably all work nearly as well on GPT3.
 And it will likely all be way better on GPT4.

 Thanks for taking the time to read the post!
+If you're using ChatGPT in a neat way, let me know!

 \- rez0